openshift/lvm-operator/doc/design/thin_pool.md

     type: thin
     thin-pool-config:
         name: pool0
-        overprovision-ratio: 50.0
+        overprovision-ratio: 5.0
 ```

 ### Monitoring and Alerts
 - Available thin-pool size (both data and metadata) should be provided by topolvm as prometheus metrics.
 - Threshold limits for the thin-pool should be provide as static values in the PrometheusRule.
-- If used size of data or metadata for a particular thin-pool crosses the threshold, then appropriate alerts should be triggered.
+- If the data or metadata usage for a particular thin-pool crosses a threshold, appropriate alerts should be triggered.

 ### Open questions
 - What should be the chunk size of the thin-pools?
-    - Use default size a 512 kiB for now.
+    - Use default size a 128 kiB for now.